Abhishek-2502/Flipkart_Scraping_Platform/README.md

 4. View the product details in the displayed table.

-5. To download the data, click on the 'Download' button.
+5. To download the data, click on the 'Download file' button.

 ## 🔄 Updating for Flipkart Changes